cornell-ece2300/ece2300-docs/docs/ece2300-fpga-primer.md

  - Click on _Hardware Setup_.
 Under "Currently selected hardware", you should see your FPGA as an option (appearing as _USB Blaster [USB-0]_).
    Select your FPGA, then click _Close_
  - Click on _Start_.
-This should program the FPGA - notice how this is a lot quicker than the compilation step.
+This should configure the FPGA - notice how this is a lot quicker than the compilation step.
 Quartus has already done the difficult part of figuring out _how_ the FPGA should represent our design, so all this step needs to do is communicate that information